-While prognostic model simulations generally agree that increases in temperature will lead to increases in decomposition, the sensitivity of decomposition response varies among the models and depends substantially on how soil moisture responds to changes in temperature and precipitation (Clein et al. 2000, McGuire et al. 2000a, Sitch et al. 2003, Callaghan et al. 2004a, b).
+While prognostic model simulations generally agree that increases in temperature will lead to increases in decomposition, the sensitivity of decomposition response varies among the models and depends substantially on how soil moisture responds to changes in temperature and precipitation (Clein et al. 2000, McGuire et al. 2000a, Sitch et al. 2003, Callaghan et al. 2004, 2005).
 Another important issue in the response of decomposition concerns the representation of labile vs. recalcitrant soil organic matter (Clein et al. 2000).
-If most of the R_H flux is derived from C derived from recent photosynthetic activity, i.e., labile soil organic matter, then the response of R_H to changes in temperature has the potential to track the response of NPP.
-In contrast if a substantial portion of the R_H is derived from recalcitrant pools, then the response of R_H will lag increases in NPP and tend to increase C storage.
-The alternative representations of different patterns of C cycling in tundra soils result in greater differences in simulated C storage for the pan-Arctic between the end of the 20th and 21st centuries (Figure 6).
+If most of the R_H flux is derived from C derived from recent photosynthetic activity, i.e., labile soil organic matter, then the response of R_H to changes in temperature has the potential to track the response of

-- 4 Insert Figure 6.
-Simulated spatial and temporal variability in mean annual NEP in moist tundra - ecosystems north of 50° N by the Terrestrial Ecosystem Model (TEM) with the reference - 6 parameterization and by TEM with the parameterization for fast soil C dynamics for the decade - 7 from 1985 to 1994 and for the decade from 2085 to 2094.
-(Figure 10 of Clein et al. 2000)
+FIG. 6.
+Simulated spatial and temporal variability in mean annual NEP in moist tundra ecosystems north of 50° N for the decades from 1985 to 1994 and from 2085 to 2094 as simulated by the Terrestrial Ecosystem Model (TEM) with the reference parameterization and by TEM for fast soil C dynamics (i.e., with much faster soil carbon turnover in comparison with the reference parameterization; Fig. 10 of Clein et al. 2000).